aliuy/azure-cosmosdb-labs/DataCamp/README.md

 The JSON file source importer option allows you to import one or more single document JSON files or JSON files that each contain an array of JSON documents.
 When adding folders that contain JSON files to import, you have the option of recursively searching for files in subfolders.

-1. Download the [sample JSON data set](https://raw.githubusercontent.com/aliuy/azure-documentdb-labs/master/DataCamp/AWProductsAndCategories.json) from our Github repository.
+1. Download the [sample JSON data set](https://raw.githubusercontent.com/aliuy/azure-documentdb-labs/master/DataCamp/AWProductsAndCategories.json) from our GitHub repository.

 2. Download the migration tool from the [Microsoft Download Center](http://www.microsoft.com/downloads/details.aspx?FamilyID=cda7703a-2774-4c07-adcc-ad02ddc1a44d).

 3. Extract the migration tool to a directory of your choice.

-4. Run Dtui.exe to open the graphical interface version of the tool
+4. Run **Dtui.exe** to open the graphical interface version of the tool

 5. Once the **Welcome** screen displays, click **next** to proceed.